These no-butter chocolate chip cookies use oil instead of butter, have crisp edges, chewy centers, and melty pockets of chocolate chips.

 Gluten-free- you can swap the flour with gluten-free flour to make these gluten-free.
 I never tested this recipe with gluten-free flour, but it should work.

-Decaf- for children friendly cookies, skip the coffee in this recipe or use decaf coffee.
+Decaf– For kid-friendly cookies, simply skip the coffee or replace it with decaf coffee.

 Variations